HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

   <figcaption>Figure 1.
 Converted sessions vs non-converted sessions.</figcaption>
 </figure>

 3. **Sessions with more scripts were less likely to convert.** What's really fascinating about this chart isn't just the sharp drop-off in conversion probability after about 240 scripts.
-It's the huge longtail that demonstrates how many retail sessions contained up to 1440 scripts!
+It's the long tail that demonstrates how many retail sessions contained up to 1,440 scripts!

 <figure>
   <a href="/static/images/2019/18_Page_Weight/ch18_fig2_conversion_graph.png">